Impala¶

 Table methods¶

-object itself has many helper utility methods.
+The Backend object itself has many helper utility methods.
 You'll

-find the most methods on ImpalaTable
+find the most methods on ImpalaTable.

 Backend